sigurdteigen/libutils/README.md

 libutils
 ========

-Useful stuff for other projects
+Useful stuff for other projects.